By Greg Hunter’s USAWatchdog.com

 Where to Buy Gold and Silver Coins

 So, where do you buy gold or silver coins?
 You can buy online or you can buy in your own hometown.
 Do your research no matter where you buy.
 Check the Better Business Bureau, and ask for recommendations from your friends.
 You can also check online Internet sites and forums you trust.
 When it comes to pricing, I have just one place to check coin prices with commissions or premiums included.
-Please check the first by (clicking here.)
+Please check by (clicking here.)
 This page will give you a total price with spot price of the coin and commission.
 I am not endorsing any company.
 This is just a tool for you to use to get an idea on pricing coins with commissions.
 Please feel free to check other online sellers out there.
-If you pay prices like these or less for your gold or silver, you can be assured you have gotten a fair price and have not been ripped-off.
+If you pay prices like these for your gold or silver, you can be assured you are getting a fair price and are not being ripped-off.

 Gold and Silver Storage